RKI-ZBS/bead-based_multiplex/README.md

 This repository contains all data, R scripts, and analysis files to recreate all figures and tables from the manuscript:

-> **“Differentiation between mpox infection and MVA immunization by a novel machine learning–supported serological multiplex assay”**
+> **“Machine learning-supported framework for the classification of mpox infection and MVA immunization from multiplexed serology data”**
-> by Surtees et al.
+> by Surtees, R., Treindl, F., Akhmedova, S., Beslic, D. et al.

 It provides: